-The words ON and OFF, or the symbol for on and off, will be visible during the system check.
-When the system check is complete, either the word ON or OFF, or the symbol for on or off, will be visible.
-See Passenger Airbag Status Indicator on page 5-15.
+The words ON and OFF or the symbol for on and off will be visible during the system check.
+See Passenger Airbag Status Indicator on page 5-16.

-The passenger sensing system turns off the front outboard passenger frontal airbag under certain conditions.
+The passenger sensing system turns off the front outboard passenger frontal airbag and knee airbag, under certain conditions.
 No other airbag is affected by the passenger sensing system.
 The passenger sensing system works with sensors that are part of the front outboard passenger seat.
-The sensors are designed to detect the presence of a properly-seated occupant and determine if the front outboard passenger frontal airbag should be allowed to inflate or not.
+The sensors are designed to detect the presence of a properly seated occupant and determine if the front outboard passenger frontal airbag and knee airbag should be allowed to inflate or not.

-According to accident statistics, children are safer when properly secured in a rear seat in the correct child restraint for their weight and size.
+According to accident statistics, children are safer when properly secured in a rear seat in a correct child restraint for their weight and size.